-- For further information about settings and configuration of the various interfaces $\not \gg$ 11. - [4] General power switch (POWER ON) allows the user to turn the general system power on and off. - [5] Fuse holder protective fuse holder for the power supply socket. - [6] Power socket or cable used to connect the device to a mains supply. - [7] Ground used to ground the device, to ensure safe operation. - [8] COUNTER output BNC-type connector that allows picking up low level R.F. signal, useful for the connection to external measurement instruments.
-Output level varies, according to model, between 0 dBm and +15 dBm. - [9] Ventilation grill for heat dissipation or, on models with forced air circulation, for expelling air brought in through the front ventilation grill to cool the device. - [10] RF OUTPUT socket () this socket is connected to an FM broadcasting antenna that can tolerate the transmitter's nominal power. - [11] 10/100 T socket) input for LAN connection using 10/100 Base-TX standard Ethernet. - [12] USB socket -multifunction USB socket. - [13] 10 MHz input used for external synchronization with 10 MHz signal. - [14] 1PPS input used for external synchronization with 1 PPS signal. - [15] BB1 output BNC output connector 1 for the baseband signal. - [16] BB2 output BNC output connector 2 for the baseband signal. - [17] RS485 serial port (only on some models) this RS 485 serial port allows the user to connect multiple transmitters in series, each of which is identified via a previously assigned logical address. - [18] RS232 serial programming port this female RS 232 Sub-D9 port with inverted cable allows the user to control the transmitter via a computer or an external point-to-point control device.
-For details, P Errore.
-L'origine riferimento non è stata trovata. - [19] REMOTE control input this 9-pin SUBD connector allows the user to remotely control the device or to perform other functions via a suitable interface.
-The connection standard guarantees compatibility with previous generation Sielco devices.
-For connections to this input P .
+- For further information about settings and configuration of the various interfaces $\not\approx$ 11. - [4] General power switch (POWER ON) General power switch (POWER ON) allows the user to turn the general system power on and off. - [5] Fuse holder protective fuse holder for the power supply socket (only in the equipment with power up to 300 W). - [6] Power socket (EC14 in models up to 300 W, EN 61984:2009-06 in the ones with higher rated power) used to connect the device to a mains supply. - [7] Ground connection used to ground the device, to ensure safe operation. - [8] COUNTER output BNC-type connector that allows picking up low level R.F. signal, useful for the connection to external measurement instruments.
+Output level varies, according to model, between 0 dBm and +15 dBm. - [9] Ventilation grid for heat dissipation or, on models with forced air circulation, for expelling air brought in through the front ventilation grill to cool the device. - [10] RF OUTPUT socket an antenna suitable for FM broadcasting capable of supporting the transmitter's rated power must be connected to this socket (N in models up to 300 W, 7/16 "in higher power versions). - [11] RS485 serial port (only on some models) this RS 485 serial port allows the user to connect multiple transmitters in series, each of which is identified via a previously assigned logical address. - [12] 10/100 T socket) input for LAN connection using 10/100 Base-TX standard Ethernet. - [13] USB socket -multifunction USB socket.